 W. A. Clark, From tejano to tango: Latin American popular music.
 New York: Routledge, 2002.

-L. Shaw and S. Dennison, ‘Chapter 2: “Popular Music” in Pop culture Latin America!: media, arts, and lifestyle’, in Pop culture Latin America!: media, arts, and lifestyle, vol. Popular culture in the contemporary world, Santa Barbara, Calif: ABC-CLIO, 2005 [Online].
+L. Shaw and S. Dennison, ‘Chapter 2: “Popular Music” in Pop culture Latin America!: media, arts, and lifestyle’, in Pop culture Latin America!: media, arts, and lifestyle, Santa Barbara, Calif: ABC-CLIO, 2005.
 Available: https://uea.idm.oclc.org/login?url=http://www.credoreference.com/book/abclampope

-J. King, ‘Chapter “Tradition and transformation in Latin American music” in The Cambridge companion to modern Latin American culture’, in The Cambridge companion to modern Latin American culture, vol. Cambridge companions to culture, Cambridge: Cambridge University Press, 2004 [Online].
+J. King, ‘Chapter “Tradition and transformation in Latin American music” in The Cambridge companion to modern Latin American culture’, in The Cambridge companion to modern Latin American culture, Cambridge: Cambridge University Press, 2004.
 Available: https://www-cambridge-org.uea.idm.oclc.org/core/books/cambridge-companion-to-modern-latin-american-culture/1386EAC976B9EF7B6BE38B0C7B024B5F

 P. Fryer, Rhythms of resistance: African musical heritage in Brazil.
 London: Pluto, 2000.